vniche/novadax-go/README.md

 import "github.com/artemis-tech/novadax-go"
 ```

-Construct a new GitHub client, then use the various services on the client to
+Construct a new NovaDAX client, then use the various services on the client to
-access different parts of the GitHub API.
+access different parts of the NovaDAX API.
 For example:

 ```go
 // LISTING SYMBOLS (PUBLIC ENDPOINT)